timj-wood/timj-wood.github.io/_posts/2026-09-23-hawkes-processes.md

 <figure>
   <img src="/assets/posts/hawkes/poisson_vs_hawkes.png" alt="A Poisson process and a Hawkes process with the same background rate">
-  <figcaption>A Poisson process and a Hawkes process with the same background rate.
+  <figcaption>Fig 1.
+A Poisson process and a Hawkes process with the same background rate.
 The Hawkes intensity jumps at each event and decays, and its events come in bursts.</figcaption>
 </figure>

 The figure above previews where we're heading.
 Both processes have the same background rate of 0.1 events per day, but in the Hawkes process each event gives the rate a jump that then fades away, so events arrive in bursts.